anniecherk/anniecherk.github.io/_posts/2025-05-28-ai-workflows.md

 there are lots of great guides on steps 0-2 of how to work with ai coding tools, like [this one](https://www.anthropic.com/engineering/claude-code-best-practices). generally i'm not trying to provide many notes on how to use these tools both because i think they'll change very quickly, and because there are already many good guides. but i provide a few ideas, briefly, below because i can't help myself.

+**ai coding workflows**

 mostly though, i want to talk about a few thoughts about step 3, *workflows* for interacting with ai tooling.

 i have an embarrassing secret which is that i was/am a productivity nerd. this means i have spent a lot of time assuaging my fears about how i'm not doing enough things by thinking about how to do more things, rather than actually doing them. in retrospect, this was a bad strategy because the fear of not doing enough things was a proxy for a deeper and scarier fear of not being enough, which, coincidentally, is not something you can fix with really good todo lists.

 anyway, because of this, i have a lot of thoughts and opinions about todo lists, and how to take notes, and about attention and focus. a thing that interests me about ai tooling is how strongly ideas about how to organize personal workflows and notes and knowledge systems translate to workflows for working with ai coding tools.

-the reason i'm writing this is there are two concrete things related to all this that i want to talk about:
+**tl;dr** there are 3 things that i want to talk about:

-1. prompting tools these days generates 1-3 minute gaps in my workflows while it spits out code or text. there are folks in the industry already reporting letting their coding models run unattended for hours at a time, presumably that will make it's way down to all of us in the pretty near future. but, either way, with a gap of a minute to a few hours while working on a task, the way we work is going to have to change drastically. waiting is really hard. task switching is really expensive. i talk about some more thoughts and things that may help, at least for my brain.
+1. prompting tools these days generate 1-10 minute gaps in my workflows while they spit out code or text.

+even as this improves to hours, the way we work is going to have to change drastically.

+waiting is really hard. task switching is really expensive. i talk about some more thoughts and things that may help, at least for my brain.

-2. ai tooling generates a lot of code, which means i have to manage and organize a lot of code now. i thought i was good at git, but then i learned better workflows, and now i think these are foundationally important for ai coding. i talk about these workflows.
+2. ai tooling generates a lot of code, which means we have to manage a lot of code changes now.

+i thought i knew git pretty well, but after learning some better workflows, i now think that having better git workflows is going to be crucial for managing huge volumes of code changes. i talk about these workflows.

-the other reason i'm writing this is it feels to me like we are at a tipping point for what it means to do software engineering. that feels cool and exciting and important and weird to be in the middle of it. i want to write down so i remember what it feels like to be standing here, looking forward and looking back.
+3. the other reason i'm writing this is it feels to me like we are standing on the precipice between an old world and a new world. software engineering, as a craft, is changing by the moment. it feels cool and exciting and significant and weird to be in the middle of it. i want to write down so i remember what it feels like to be standing here, looking forward and looking back.

 ----------------------------------------------------------------------------------------------------------

-# background: a few thoughts on using ai tools well
+# background: brief thoughts on ai tool use

 ### 0. use the tools:
     - the tools work pretty well out of the box.  just try them.
 	    - try claude code
 	    - try roo plugin for vscode

 ### 1. use the tools better:
 	- use better prompts, ie: